 When I hiked the PCT I kept up a daily blog post.
 I shall be doing the same for the CDT.
 You can follow my journey if you like.
-Add your email to the ‘Follow Me’ button and I will automatically send you an email when I’ve written something new.
-That way you will not miss anything.
+For those of you reading this blog post many months or years later, head on over to my Continental Divide Trail Page and start reading the daily journal.

 In the last couple of years I’ve really gotten to know myself on an intimate level that most of my fellow humans can not grasp.
 I really fell alive.
 I am more at home in nature than in an office.
 I am more at home in a tent than in a house.
 I am more at home in the wilderness surrounded by a few like minded souls than in a city filled with millions of like minded people.